Discover Homestay in Sydenham

 Sydenham plays home to a real variety of properties, so there’s no one main style here.
 Victorian houses and Edwardian terraces feature heavily as well as 50s and 60s designed flats.
 Lots of period properties have been converted into flats and apartments, and there’s some beautiful housing stock around to buy and rent.

-Housing prices are on the up here, so HFS London is finding increasing numbers of families applying to be homestay hosts in order to help generate some spare cash to cover costs.
+Housing prices are on the up here, so HFS London is finding increasing numbers of people applying to be host families in order to help generate some spare cash to cover costs.

 A safe place to live, work and spend time, Sydenham is largely built around its residential streets and communities so there’s lots of amenities to service them.
 The streets around the train stations and the high street are always bustling, and there’s plenty of public and private transport to get you around if you’d prefer not to walk past dark.